morevna6/morevna6.github.io/index.md

 description: "Independent Researcher in Cognitive Systems & AI | Computer Programming Student"
 ---

-“Not everything that is felt is visible.
-Not everything that is real is measurable.”
+<em>“Not everything that is felt is visible.
+Not everything that is real is measurable.”</em>

 Welcome to The Signal.
 The personal research platform of F. Günışığı Aydoğan